 This has the ring of truth to it.
 I know that when our team analyzes data, indeed our minds are not occupied with low-level details.

-Understandably, many companies have internal research departments to compile and analyze customer data.
+Understandably, many companies have internal research departments to compile and analyze data.
 But the implications of automaticity suggest that, unless a company employs an expert at research and analytics, its research process couldn’t be a truly “automatic response pattern or habit” — and as a result the thoroughness or veracity of results can be affected.

 John Bargh, a social psychologist at Yale who has been called the world’s leading expert on the unconscious mind (speaking of experts), has done extensive studies on the concept of automaticity, and has shown that a person can’t be aware of how generalizing influences their observations.

 Further, he has shown that stimuli are often interpreted and assessed based on their relevance to the interpreter’s goals.
 Which explains why we’ve seen company after company misinterpret their findings, because their data gathering and analysis waters get muddied by what they deem to be relevant.

 You can see that it’s quite possible for internal research initiatives to be affected by conscious and unconscious factors — factors that are immaterial to an experienced independent research firm such as ColemanWick.

 Also, firms like ours should be able to conduct research and data analysis with automaticity, with no attention wasted on low-level details.

 A level I apparently have yet to achieve in fantasy football.